 This is about using a stacking kit to mount a Samsung dryer on top of a Samsung washing machine.
 SKK-UUW (white) SKK-UUB (black)

 TL,DR: 1)Samsung documentation is pretty poor.
 Enclosed instructions are not specifically for SKK-UU.
 2)Use the SKK-UR brackets and the existing bolt on the washing machine.
 File the screw slot in the bracket larger.
 3.)
-When its time to insert the screw for the foot brackets at the front – chose the right driving bit for the screw and drive it home with a power drill and hope you don’t break anything.
+When its time to insert the screw for the foot brackets at the front – choose the right driving bit for the screw and drive it home with a power drill and hope you don’t break anything.
 4) Samsung support for their products bought from them directly is very poor.
 Buy from a local dealer who can help if you have issues.

 The stacking kit is the correct one for my models of washer/dryer as confirmed by their website (and Samsung customer service.)
 I bought the washer/dryer from a local stockist and the stacking kit from Samsung directly via their website (was going to be faster than waiting for the local supplier to order it in)

 The enclosed 4 page instruction leaflet has a 14 line safety blurb repeated in 33 languages that uses up 2 and a half pages.
 The remainder is pictures only.
 I don’t mind this as long as the pictures are helpful which they are – but they are incomplete for all the variations.

 The kit comes with 3 different sets of brackets for mounting the stacking spacer/drawer onto the washer.
 (Washer at the bottom always. )

 Brackets are for kit SKK-DF, SKK-DH and SKK-UR.
 No mention at all of SKK-UU.

 The washer models (WW12T*****) listed under SKK-UR match my washer so I used those brackets.
 They look correct and position the spacer/drawer in the correct position.